mattermost/docs/source/administration/config-settings.rst

 Enable Searching of Posts
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This setting enables the ability for users to search messages.
-If not enabled, when users attempt to use the search box they get an error message.
+If this setting is enabled, users can search messages.
+If it's disabled, users get an error message when they attempt to use the search box.

 +---------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnablePostSearch": true`` with options ``true`` and ``false`` for above settings respectively. |